aparna2806/Fab-Academy/w10 &w13 Input and output devices.md

 Allowing communication between two components on a pcb or breadbord or rasberry pi.
 We have to make a circuit where there is back and forth information transfer about the state of the button (digital) the potentiometer(analog) It is time to fabricate it ( finish the design - mill it - solder it).

 <h3>Milling Process:</h3>
 <li>The first time when we cut Dafni was around to help.
 But we didn't know that the image was horizontal and we placed the plate vertically.
-For this reason, we had to repeat it.
+For this reason, we had to repeat it.</li>
-<li>We cross chexcked again if all our images were of the same length and width when we convereted them in imkscape.
+<li>We cross checked again if all our images were of the same length and width when we convereted them in imkscape.</li>
-<h3>Learnings:
+<h3>Learnings:</h3>
-<li>The section is aimed at INPUTS (sensors) and for OUTPUTS (motors, LEDs)
+<li>The section is aimed at INPUTS (sensors) and for OUTPUTS (motors, LEDs)</li>
-<li>We touched upon the basics of electronics such as amperage, voltage and current.
+<li>We touched upon the basics of electronics such as amperage, voltage and current.</li>
 <li>We saw different kinds of motors we can find (DC, steppers and MOSFETs, servomotors...), then LEDs, piezo and some others.
 <h3>Process</h3>
 <p>Borka and I teamed up again as we decided to learn electronics together.
 Jeremy was super helpful when we had silliest of the doubts</p>